Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Introduction

-Recent experiments have been performed to demonstrate the increasing practicality of neutrino detectors being installed outside operating nuclear reactors specifically for safeguards purposes.
+Recent experiments demonstrate the increasing practicality of neutrino detectors specifically for safeguards purposes.
 The SONGS1 detector~\cite{bernstein2008monitoring}, installed at the San Onofre Nuclear Generating Station, was one of the earliest detectors used in an experiment for nonproliferation research.
-This detector, consisting of 0.64 tons of liquid scintillator and a muon veto system, was placed 25 meters away from the core of a 3.4-GWth reactor and was able to demonstrate on-off detection with measurements recorded over seven-day intervals.
+This detector, consisting of 0.64 tons of liquid scintillator and a muon veto system, was placed 25 meters away from the core of a 3.4-GWth reactor and demonstrated on-off detection with measurements recorded over seven-day intervals.
 As part of the MiniCHANDLER project~\cite{haghighat2020observation}, a small 80-kg detector was installed 25~m away from a 2.9-GWth reactor at the North Anna Nuclear Generating Station.
 The experiment was considered successful as it was ``undertaken with the singular goal of demonstrating the detection of reactor neutrinos and their energy spectrum'', and it performed on-off detection for the reactor during the experimental period with a high level of confidence.
+The PROSPECT~\cite{prospect} experiment and DANSSino~\cite{Alekseev_2014} detector achieved signal-to-noise ratios greater than one at around 10 meters from the reactor site.
 The NUCIFER detector was designed to detect illicit Pu retrieval from a nuclear power plant~\cite{porta2010reactor, bouvet2012reactor, cucoanes2014nucifer}.
 It was designed to be portable, work within the safety regulations specified at nuclear reactor power plants, and be operable by non-neutrino experts.
-The SANDD detector design was created to have directional resolution~\cite{sutanto2021sandd} to provide more effective background filtering for near-field reactor monitoring.
-These detectors have contributed considerably to the development of technology.
+The SANDD detector design was created to have directional sensitivity~\cite{sutanto2021sandd} to provide more effective background rejection for near-field reactor monitoring.
 The next step is to understand in detail what would be needed to detect the diversion of a ``significant quantity" of nuclear material---defined to be 8~kg for $^{239}$Pu~\cite{atomowej2002iaea}.

+In this study, we compute the time evolution of reactor neutrino flux and demonstrate a statistical test for detecting anomalous fuel loading in an operating reactor with a partially loaded mixed oxide (MOX) fuel core.
+This tests a similar scenario to the one presented in Ref.~\cite{Bernstein_2018}, but improves upon its unidirectional MOX shift limitations and takes advantage of the different time-dependences of neutrino output from different reactor cores.
+The viability of the methodology employed in this study is evaluated under both systematic uncertainties which may arise from neutrino emission models as well as various sources of statistical uncertainty.